DMo-gh/ambiguity-covariates-interaction/README.md

 While most data analyses run in R (with scripts written in version 4.1.2), Jupyter Notebook (Python3) is used to create LaTex-friendly tables from output Excel sheets and R dataframes.
 A corresponding "LaTex Table Formatting.ipynb" file can be found in ".\Scripts\".

 _____________________
-Additionally, we have included a .pdf file with only the Supplements section in a .zip folder
+We have included a .pdf file with only the Supplements section of the paper (in .zip folder)